Performance Art: 8 Famous and Influential Women

 The Mythic Being by Adrian Piper, 1973, via Mousse Magazine

-Adrian Piper dealt with both her being as a woman and her being as a Person of Color in her performances, which often took place in public space.
-Famous, for example, is her Catalysis series (1970-73), which consisted of various street performances.
+Adrian Piper dealt both with being a woman and being a person of color in her performances, which often took place in public spaces.
+For example, her Catalysis series (1970-73) is famous and consists of various street performances.
 In one of these performances, Adrian Piper rode the New York subway during peak hour, wearing clothes soaked in eggs, vinegar, and fish oil for a week.
-The performance Catalysis III, which can be seen documented in the picture above, is also part of the Catalysis series: For it, Piper walked through the streets of New York with a sign saying “Wet Paint”.
+The performance Catalysis III, which can be seen documented in the picture above, is also part of the Catalysis series: For this performance, Piper walked through the streets of New York with a sign saying “Wet Paint.”
 The artist had many of her performances recorded with photography and video.
 One such performance was The Mythic Being (1973).
 Equipped with a wig and a mustache, Piper walked through the streets of New York and spoke aloud a line from her diary.
-The contradiction between voice and appearance played with the perception of the viewers – a typical motif in Piper’s performances.
+The contradiction between voice and appearance played with the perception of the viewers, which was a typical motif in Piper’s performances.

 5. Joan Jonas